-8.1 Investment in an associate
+8.1 Investment in associate

 In 2016, the Group has entered into an agreement with Hupp Pharma LLC (incorporated in Algeria) to establish a Company in Algeria, namely Jamjoom Hupp Pharma LLC.
 The Company owns 49% of the share capital of Jamjoom Hupp Pharma LLC ("associate").
+In 2021G, the Group has entered into an agreement with DAWA INVESTMENT SARL (incorporated in Algeria) to establish a Company in Algeria, namely SPA Jamjoom Algeria Lildawa.
+The Company owns 49% of the share capital of Jamjoom Algeria Lildawa ("associate").
 The movement in investment is as follows: